RI Native, Nate Fisher, Pulls Adler's Into his Latest Movie: ‘Eephus’ is a Home Run

 Another Adler's story that expands our already far-reaching roots.

-Fisher wrote, "Yes!
-I chose Adler's because "it was the oldest business in Providence I could think of, and a staple of the East Side."
-He wanted to "give the impression that everyone and everything involved had been there for God knows how long.
-It was important to evoke things that most people, if they hadn't heard of the place, could sense that everyone involved had heard of the place.
-And this name was evocative - I've never heard of anything else called Adler's, and it looks good on a jersey."
+Fisher shared “Yes!
+I chose Adler’s because it was the oldest business in Providence I could think of, and a staple of the East Side.
+He wanted to give the impression that everyone and everything involved had been there for an extremely long time “it was important to evoke something that even if people hadn't heard of it, they could feel that everyone else had and the name was evocative.
+I've never heard of anything else called Adler’s and it looks good on a jersey”

-Eephus has been acclaimed by reviewers who have called it “the best baseball movie since Moneyball” (Associated Press) and a “grand and sentimental drama” (The New Yorker).
-In a review for Variety, Eephus was dubbed “a wry and lovely baseball movie that pitches slowballs of quiet wisdom.”
-The Daily Beast called it “a charmingly poignant portrait of the expiration of a unique and cherished world.”
-And the Washington Post said Eephus is “a tiny but nearly perfect baseball movie…[that] belongs with the great baseball movies not because of any major league ambitions but because it understands what the game has meant and still means in small towns, among average people and weekend players.”
+Eephus has high praise from critics with The Associated Press calling it the best baseball movie since Moneyball.
+The New Yorker describing it as a “grand and sentimental drama" and Variety dubbed it “a rye and lovely baseball movie that pitches slow balls of quiet wisdom” The Daily Beast called it a “charmingly poignant portrait of the expiration of a unique and cherished world” while the Washington Post described it as a “tiny but nearly perfect baseball movie that captures what the game has meant, and still means in small towns among average people.”